 In April 2017, they raised their first round on Crowdcube which helped grow the business, build the first machine and set up a manufacturing hub in London.

-Pavegen is the global leader in converting footfall into off-grid power and data.
+Pavegen are in our green startups guide as they claim to be the global leader in converting footfall into off-grid power and data.

 We supply both permanent installations and experiential activations and can power off-grid applications such as lighting, data capture and transmission, and environmental monitoring.

 Each footstep on a Pavegen walkway generates 2 to 4 joules of off-grid electrical energy or around 5 watts of power for the duration of a footstep.
 Bluetooth beacons in the system connect to smartphones, rewarding users for their steps and generating permission-based analytics.

 The tech can operate as a standalone or be embedded simply into existing web platforms.